svecosystem/formsnap/sites/docs/content/components/field-errors.md

 </div>
 ```

+Notice that we're populating the fallback slot, so if you don't provide a slot for the `FieldErrors` component, it will render a `<div />` element for each error in the `errors` array.

-The `errors` are the errors for the [Field](/docs/components/field), [Fieldset](/docs/components/fieldset), or [ElementField](/docs/components/element-field) that the `FieldErrors` component is associated with and must be used within the context of a `Field`,`Fieldset`, or `ElementField` component.
+The `errors` are the errors for the [Field](/docs/components/field), [Fieldset](/docs/components/fieldset), or [ElementField](/docs/components/element-field) that the `FieldErrors` component is associated with and must be used within the context of one of those components.

-The errors are automatically linked to the control of the field using the `aria-describedby` attribute when errors are present.
+The errors container is automatically linked to the control of the field using the `aria-describedby` attribute when errors are present.

 ## Usage